evanhook/arrays-and-looping-project/readme.md

 Input: "3"
 Output: "Won't you be my neighbor?"

+            The program returns a range of numbers from 0 to the users inputted number
+            Input: "4"
+            Output: "0, 1, 2, 3, 4"

             If the user input does not contain a 1, 2, or 3, the program will count up to their input and replace all 1, 2, and 3 with the corresponding strings.
             Input: 7
             Output: 0, Beep!, Boop!, "Won't you be my neighbor?, 4, 5, 6, 7

 ## Setup & Installation